EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * C_x - if error is sent by Party V and TYPE mod 4 equals 0 or 2 then C_x is set to C_U, else if error is sent by Party U and TYPE mod 4 equals 0 or 1 then C_x is set to C_V, else C_x is omitted.
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}
 * SUITES_V - cipher suites from SUITES_U or the EDHOC cipher suites registry that V supports.
-Note that SUITEs_V only contains the values from the EDHOC cipher suites registry and no index.
+Note that SUITES_V only contains the values from the EDHOC cipher suites registry and no index.

 ### Example Use of EDHOC Error Message with SUITES_V

 Assuming that Party U supports the five cipher suites \{5, 6, 7, 8, 9\} in decreasing order of preference, Figures {{fig-error1}}{: format="counter"} and {{fig-error2}}{: format="counter"} show examples of how Party U can truncate SUITES_U and how SUITES_V is used by Party V to give Party U information about the cipher suites that Party V supports.
-In {{fig-error1}}, Party V supports cipher suite 6 but not cipher suite 5.
+In {{fig-error1}}, Party V supports cipher suite 6 but not the selected cipher suite 5.

 ~~~~~~~~~~~
 Party U                                                       Party V